amandakt/amandakt/README.md

 # Hi there 👋

-**My name is Amanda**, and I am an electrical engineering univeristy student who's interested in tech, electronic circuits, and design!
+**My name is Amanda**, and I am an electrical engineering university student who's interested in tech, electronic circuits, and design!

 </br>